wubinzzu/EAGCN/README.md

 # EAGCN
-This is our Tensorflow implementation for our EAGCN 2021 paper(under review) and a part of baselines:
+This is our Tensorflow implementation for our EAGCN 2021 paper and a part of baselines:

 >Bin Wu, Lihong Zhong, Lina Yao, Yangdong Ye(2021).
-EAGCN: An Efficient Adaptive Graph Convolutional Network for Item Recommendation in Social Internet of Things(under review).
+EAGCN: An Efficient Adaptive Graph Convolutional Network for Item Recommendation in Social Internet of Things, IEEE Internet of Things Journal, Accept, 2022.

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: